BytesClub/Tic_Tac_Toe/README.md

 The program will ask the user for the position to put **`X`** or **`O`** and will act accordingly.
 In the end it will announce the winner, if any, or if it's a tie.

 ### Helper.H
-Navigate to `helper.h` and see the function prototypes given to you and their functionalities.
+Navigate to `helper.h` and see the Include directives, MACRO definitions and function prototypes given to you and their functionality.
 You can also open `helper.c` and see the implementation of some of the functions.
-What happening during compile-time is the file `helper.c` is being compiled seperately and later being linked to `main.c` via `helper.h`.
+What happening during compile-time is the file `helper.c` is being compiled separately and later being linked to `main.c` via `helper.h`.
 You will learn more about this [here](https://www.dartmouth.edu/~rc/classes/softdev_linux/complex_compile.html).

 ### Your Task
 Navigate to `hepler.c` and see the function mentioned as **`TODO`** (or you can view them in `Issue` tab).
 Your task is to complete the implementation of those methods and applying/calling them from your _**main**_ function.
-You have to create a simple data-structure to hold the board and modify according to the input by user.
-So that, after completion and compilation afterward it will work fine!
+You may add some additional features to make it impressive to the user.
+In a way such that, after completion and compilation, it will work smooth and fine!

 ### How To Submit
 * Update your local repository with latest in the Club.